-- (a) the member - - (i) dies, or - (ii) resigns, or - (iii) becomes a mentally incapacitated person, or - (iv) becomes insolvent under administration, or - (v) ceases to reside permanently in the Diocese, or - (b) in the case of a member elected by Synod, the Standing Committee declares, by resolution with a majority of not less than two-thirds of the members of the Standing Committee present and entitled to vote, the member's office to be vacated because of the member's refusal, neglect or inability to perform functions as a member or because of any other reason so declared, or - (c) in the case of a member appointed by the Archbishop, the Archbishop revokes the appointment.
+- (a) the member - - (i) dies, or - resigns by notice in writing to the Diocesan Secretary, or - (iii) becomes mentally incapacitated, or - (iv) becomes an insolvent under administration, or - (v) ceases to reside permanently in the Diocese, or - (b) in the case of a member elected by Synod, the Standing Committee declares, by resolution with a majority of not less than two-thirds of the members of the Standing Committee present and entitled to vote, the member's office to be vacated because of the member's refusal, neglect or inability to perform functions as a member or because of any other reason so declared, or - (c) in the case of a member appointed by the Archbishop, the Archbishop revokes the appointment.

-45 126.
-How are casual vacancies filled?
+130. How are casual vacancies filled?

-(1) In the case of a person elected by Synod, the Standing Committee is to appoint a member of the clergy or a lay person (as the case requires) to fill a casual vacancy in the office of a member of the Board of Enquiry.
+- (1) In the case of a person elected by Synod, the Standing Committee is to appoint a member of the clergy or a lay person (as the case requires) to fill a casual vacancy in the office of a member of the Board of Enquiry. - (2) A person appointed under this clause holds office for the balance of his or her predecessor's term of office, subject to clauses 128(2) and 129.